Podcasting arrived more than a decade ago. The name tells you that.

 This is a popular weekly show with a strong and loyal audience.
 At least as many people tell me they know my voice from the podcast as tell me they have read my writing.

-Spain is the organiser of last week’s Asia-Pacific Podcast Conference in Auckland.
+Spain organised last week’s Asia-Pacific Podcast Conference in Auckland.

 What I saw was a mix of inspiration, business advice, advocacy, thinking about the mechanics of podcasting and some peeks behind the veil with the occasional what-does-it-all-mean questioning.

-Usually I’d write a report of the conference, picking out highlights and newsy ideas.
+Usually I’d write a conference report, picking out highlights and newsy ideas.
 This time you get a handful of impressions and ideas I came away with:

 One panel session looked at collaboration between podcasters.
 The simple lesson: “Take time to refer to other podcasters when appropriate, they are not your rivals”.